Get your personal plan match in 2 minutes

 Texas-Specific Considerations

 Texas Medical Bills: Texas has some of the country's highest hospital costs.
 A typical ER visit in Houston or Dallas runs $2,000–$8,000, and a one-night hospital stay averages $12,000–$25,000.
+KFF's state-level hospital cost data puts Texas among the highest in the country for inpatient spending.
 Make sure you understand how your plan handles these before you sign up.

-Provider Networks: Zion's Cigna network covers most major Texas hospital systems (HCA, Baylor, Memorial Hermann, Texas Health Resources).
-CrowdHealth, Medi-Share, and Samaritan don't use a PPO network — you can see any provider, but you may need to negotiate cash rates.
+Provider Networks: Medi-Share's PHCS and First Health PPO network covers most major Texas hospital systems (HCA, Baylor, Memorial Hermann, Texas Health Resources).
+Zion, CrowdHealth, and Samaritan don't use a PPO network — you can see any licensed provider.
+Zion uses reference-based pricing: you present as self-pay for the cash rate, and Zion negotiates large bills down (often substantially) before your IUA applies.

 Small Business Owners: If you own a Texas business, Sedera is worth a look.
 Sedera is designed for employer groups and often works well as a benefits package for small businesses (2+ employees).
 Monthly costs are competitive and there's no faith requirement.